-So you’ll need to decide if you are going to keep bees as a hobby or try to morph them into a business for your homestead.
+You’ll need to decide if you are going to keep bees as a hobby or try to morph them into business for your homestead.
 This will determine what type of hive you’d like to use.
-You can purchase your bee hive here, or check out this great article about DIY beehives.
+You can purchase your beehive, or check out this great article about DIY beehives.

 Frames are rectangles that hang inside of a hive like a filing system.
 The bees will build their comb inside of these frames.
 This is where they will make honey, lay brood, and live their lives constantly preparing for winter.

-Having a smoker should be a pretty big priority if you are deciding to take on beekeeping.
-The reason is the bees don’t care for the smoke.
+Having a smoker should be a pretty big priority if you decide to take on beekeeping.
+The reason is the bees don’t care about the smoke.

 4. Hive Tool

 However, it is very sturdy and makes it difficult to pull frames apart and even get hive bodies apart.
 This is why you need a hive tool.
-The one I use can be found and purchased here.
+I use this one.